-Maskset Product revision Master identification number (1) System ROM revision (1) OST revision (1) Optional crypto library name Crypto library revision (2) K8C0 Е 0000h 000Dh 0022h Neslib 3.0 or 3.2 1300h / 1320h
+Maskset Commercial revision Product revision Master identification number (1) System ROM revision (1) OST revision (1) Optional crypto library name & revision (2) Optional MIFARE DESFire EV1 Id (3) Optional MIFARE DESFire EV1 revision (4) K8C0A F J 0000h 000Dh or 000Eh 0023h Neslib 3.0 or 3.2 1300h / 1320h 0x02, 0x06 or 0x07 1.1.0

 - 1. Part of the product information. - 2.
-See the Neslib User Manual referenced in Section 9. - The different derivatives differ from the master product, only on the available NVM and RAM memories size, on the availability of the SWP interface, and on the presence of MIFARE technology (libraries). - 18 In order to clearly distinguish between them, they have a specific identification number, as detailed here below:
+See the Neslib User Manual referenced in Section 9. - 3.
+See the ST33F1M and derivatives Flash loader installation guide referenced in Section 9. - 4.
+See the MIFARE DESFire EV1 User Manual referenced in Section 9. - 17 The commercial revision (aka external revision) is updated when hardware or OST modification has a visible impact for the customer. - The product revision (aka internal revision) is updated when hardware or OST is modified.
+This letter completely identifies the product. - The different derivatives differ from the master product, only on the available NVM and RAM memories size, on the availability of the SWP interface, and on the presence of the MIFARE technology (libraries). - In order to clearly distinguish between them, they have a specific identification number, as detailed here below: